Watauga, Tennessee: Geography

-Watauga is located at (36.367305, -82.291296) along the Watauga River, at the headwaters of Boone Lake, approximately 18 mi river miles above the river's confluence with the South Fork Holston River.
+Watauga is located along the Watauga River, at the headwaters of Boone Lake, approximately 18 mi river miles above the river's confluence with the South Fork Holston River.
 The city's downtown area is located in Carter County, though its municipal boundaries extend into adjacent Washington County.
 Johnson City is located 5 mi to the southwest, and Elizabethton is 5 mi to the southeast.

 According to the United States Census Bureau, the city has a total area of 2.15 sqkm, of which 2.11 sqkm is land and 0.05 sqkm, or 2.11%, is water.